DevGreick/VulnHunter/README.md

 ## Requirements

 * Python 3.13+
-* No internet access needed during scan
+* Internet access only required for `--update-nvd`
 * Works on Linux, macOS and Windows

 ## Ideal use cases